Stability theorems for positively graded domains and a question of Lindel

 Let $\MT=\{1+sr:r\in R_0\}$ and $B=\MT^{-1}R$.
 Since $\MT\subset R_0$, the ring $B$ is also a graded ring.
 Moreover, we note that $s\in \text{Jac}(\MT^{-1}R_0)$.
 Hence, applying Proposition \ref{dogr} it follows that $\dim(B_s)\le d-1.$ Therefore, by Lemma \ref{dsr} we get $\text{sr}(B)\le d$.
 Thus, there exists an $\alpha_2\in \E_{d+1}(B)$ such that $v\alpha_2=e_1$.
 As again we may replace $\alpha_2$ by $\alpha_2 \ol\alpha_2^{-1}$ and further assume that $\ol\alpha_2=\text{Id}.$ We can find $t\in \MT$ such that $\alpha_2\in \E_{d+1}(R_t)$.

 Now applying Lemma \ref{patching} we can find an $\alpha\in \GL_{d+1}(R,R_+)$ such that $v\alpha=e_1$.
 This completes the proof.

 \rmk Let $A$ be a regular ring of essentially finite type over a field.
-Then using \cite[Theorem 3.3]{TV} it is not difficult to establish the fact that $\text{H}_{n+1}(A)=\E_{n+1}(A)$, for all $n\ge 2$.
+Then using \cite[Theorem 3.3]{TV} it follows that $\text{H}_{n+1}(A)=\E_{n+1}(A)$, for all $n\ge 2$.
 Hence, in Theorem \ref{umch}, additionally if we assume that $R$ is a regular ring of essentially finite type over a field, then we get $\Um_{d+1}(R)=e_1\E_{d+1}(R)$.
 However, we do not know whether the regularity of $R$ is actually necessary.

 \rmk One can remove the hypothesis that $\dim(R_0)\ge 1$ in Theorem \ref{umch} at the expense of the hypothesis that $\frac{1}{d!}\in R$ by utilizing the Swan-Weibel's homotopy map and applying \cite[Corollary 2.5]{Rao}.
 In fact, the same yields the following: let $R=\bigoplus_{i\ge 0} R_i$ be a graded ring of dimension $d$ such that $\frac{1}{d!}\in R$.
 Then $\Um_{d+1}(R)=e_1\text{H}_{d+1}(R)$.
 It is worth noting that the removal of the hypothesis ``$\frac{1}{d!}\in R$" from a cancellation problem is highly non-trivial (cf. \cite{AAS} and \cite{FRS}).